OnChainSurvivor/OnChainSurvivor/README.md

 I expect In the future the game will not need a server as I will take take to tidy the code.

 A Web3 Wallet is required to participate in the ranks!

-## 🎮How to Survive🎮

--   **Move Your survivor to start**: Use the arrow keys, on screen joystick, WASD or IJKL to move your character around the 3D environment.
--   **Upgrade, evolve, fork, Survive**: Your movements and decisions will be broadcast to your partner in real-time.
-Every choice affects your gameplay.
-Every Ability you choose is significant, so choose wisely.
--   **Connect wallet, Record your run to the Hall of survivors**: Use your favorite wallet, to record into the blockchain.

 ## 🤝Contributing🤝